exzettabyte/exzettabyte.github.io/_posts/Blind-Command-Injection-in-Tenda-O3V2/2024-05-01-Blind-Command-Injection-in-Tenda-O3V2.md

 ![is_valid_ip_or_domain Function](/assets/img/Blind-Command-Injection-in-Tenda-O3V2/is_valid_ip_or_domain.png)

-They still haven't released the new firmware to the public so you can download the latest firmware here.
+They still haven't released the new firmware to the public but you can download the latest firmware [here](https://drive.google.com/file/d/1687UGmpNgmPnvOeJtIuDvoEUrDh7VSKZ/view?usp=sharing){:target="_blank"}{:rel="noopener noreferrer"}

 ### Timeline